microsoft/vscode-docs/docs/remote/ssh.md

 By default, the Remote - SSH will attempt to download on the remote host, but if you enable `remote.SSH.allowLocalServerDownload`, the extension will fall back to downloading VS Code Server locally and transferring it remotely once a connection is established.

-You can install extensions manually without an internet connection using the **Extensions: Install from VSIX...** command, but if you use the extension panel or `devcontainer.json` to install extensions, your local machine and VS Code Server server will need outbound HTTPS (port 443) access  to:
+You can install extensions manually without an internet connection using the **Extensions: Install from VSIX...** command, but if you use the extension panel to install extensions, your local machine and VS Code Server server will need outbound HTTPS (port 443) access  to:

 - `marketplace.visualstudio.com`
 - `*.vo.msecnd.net` (Azure CDN)